 2. Consider frequency and timing

 One of the main reasons people uninstall apps is intrusive advertising, so be sure not to flood the user with interstitials.
-It may be tempting to increase the frequency, but the user experience can be degraded if the ads interrupt the user where they can’t enjoy the app.
+It may be tempting to increase the frequency, but it can affect the user experience if the ads interrupt the user where they can’t enjoy the app.

 If an app requires frequent tapping by users, consider inserting a delay (a “loading” or “please wait” screen, or a progress bar or wheel) after the end of a level, before your interstitial ad shows.
 This gives users a chance to stop tapping the screen and carefully consider what appears next — again, helping to reduce accidental clicks.

-3. Direct targeted traffic to dedicated landing pages
+3. Direct targeted traffic to dedicated post-click landing pages

-Make sure your ad offer can be easily accessed by sending prospects directly to a dedicated landing page instead of your website.
-Landing pages help convert prospects into leads since they rely on persuasive elements (compelling copy, convincing testimonials, trust badges, etc.) and free of distractions (header/footer navigations, social media links, etc.)
+Make sure your ad offer can be easily accessed by sending prospects directly to a dedicated post-click landing page instead of your website. post-click landing pages help convert prospects into leads since they rely on persuasive elements (compelling copy, convincing testimonials, trust badges, etc.) and free of distractions (header/footer navigations, social media links, etc.)

 Consider adding interstitial ads to your campaigns